Piotr Brożek

-Piotr Czesław Brożek (born 21 April 1983) is a Polish footballer who plays as a left-back or left winger for regional league club Świt Krzeszowice.
+Piotr Czesław Brożek (born 21 April 1983) is a Polish footballer who plays as a left-back or left winger for V liga Lesser Poland club Świt Krzeszowice.

 Club career

 Born in Kielce, Brożek was a product of the Polonia Białogon Kielce youth system, and moved to Wisła Kraków in 1998.
 He made his Ekstraklasa debut for Wisła Kraków on 8 September 2001, in a match against GKS Katowice.

 During the 2004–05 Ekstraklasa season, Brożek was loaned to Górnik Zabrze; there he appeared in 22 games, scoring 3 goals.

 Brożek won the Ekstraklasa championship four times with Wisła Kraków.

 In January 2011, Brożek, together with his twin brother Paweł, joined Turkish Süper Lig side Trabzonspor on a 2 1/2-year deal for an undisclosed fee from Wisła Kraków.

 International career

 Brożek played internationally for Poland, beginning with the Under-15 level and up to the senior national team.
 He made his first appearance for the Poland senior national team on 8 February 2008, in a friendly match against Finland.